mcelayir/mcelayir.github.io/_posts/2019-05-30-sbt-circleci-integration.markdown

 ---
 # Overview

 This tutorial is intended to give information about circleci and demonstrate its basic concepts by integrating circleci with a scala project.
-We are going to automate and orchestrate the steps necessary to compile, test and publish
+We are going to automate and orchestrate the steps necessary to compile, test and publish.

 You can find the github repository for the tutorial <a href="https://github.com/muratcancelayir/sbt-circle-ci-integration">here</a>